mstyslinger/capstone_two/README.md

 <P ALIGN=CENTER><img src="images/dist_by_age.png" alt="drawing" width="550"/> </P>
 </div>

-The older water points in the dataset are functioning, and broken water points are by and large newer - the opposite of what would be expected.
+The oldest water points in the dataset are functioning, and broken water points are by and large newer - the opposite of what would be expected.
+There is a high proportion of functioning water points that are newer.

 ### Correlation heatmap - categorical features (country and technology type) dummied:
 <div>